Ron Hines DVM PhD

 How Will My Veterinarian Diagnose Anaplasmosis In My Dog?

 When the history you provide to your veterinarian and the typical symptoms I mentioned for the first two diseases are present in your dog, your veterinarian will run an in-office test that indicates exposure to any of them.
-As I also mentioned earlier, it is not unusual for a dog to be infected with more than one of these diseases simultaneously. (ref) In severe cases –often those where the tick or vector transmitted more than one disease- the same laboratory test results of low blood thrombocyte counts, low lymphocyte counts and elevated liver enzymes occur.
+As I also mentioned earlier, it is not unusual for a dog to be infected with more than one of these diseases simultaneously.
+In severe cases –often those where the tick or vector transmitted more than one disease- the same laboratory test results of low blood thrombocyte counts, low lymphocyte counts and elevated liver enzymes occur.
 An occasion dog with anaplasmosis will show symptoms of painful joints as well.

-What Treatment For Canine Anaplasmosis Are Available?
+What Treatments For Canine Anaplasmosis Are Available For My Dog?